ubcctf/ubcctf.github.io/about.md

 <!-- ![Challenge popup](/assets/images/about/ctfchalpopup.png){:.img-right} -->

 Everyone on the team can see the dashboard from their computer.
 Everyone can see which challenges we've solved and which we haven't.
 Typically we each select a problem that most interests us and notify the rest of the team what we're working on (so we don't overlap and accidently solve each other's challenges).
 If we get bored of a particular problem or get too stuck, we often poke around at other challenges to see if there's something more interesting.
 Again, we always make sure to check if someone is already working on something before starting on it.
 Sometimes we decide to collaborate on problems.
-But often we work solo then ask for help/second opinions from other people if we get stuck.
+But often we work solo then ask for help and second opinions from others if we get stuck.

-When you click on a challenge in the dashboard, it will typically popup a window showing a short description of it, the number of teams that have already solved it, the number of points that challenge is worth and a link to download any associated files/materials.
+When you click on a challenge in the dashboard, it will typically display a short description of it, the number of teams that have already solved it, the number of points that challenge is worth and a link to download any associated files/materials.
+These files and materials will serve to help you work through the specified challenge.

 Once you've mastered a challenge, you will be able to extract a "flag" from it, which you can submit into the dashboard and score our team some points!